mbrethes/pykiosk/README.md

 Run install.bat.
 This installer will install python, vlc, pygame, and pillow, and it will create a shortcut to launch.bat in your Startup menu.

-When the user connects to his account, the kiosk starts.
+When you will reconnect to the current account, the kiosk starts.

 If you need to move the directory containing the kiosk after installation, run "changedirectory.bat" after moving the directory, that will update the link in the startup menu.